Office of the Secretary Staff Divisions

 ASPA serves as the principle counsel on public affairs matters, conducts a national public affairs program, provides centralized leadership and guidance for public affairs activities within HHS' staff and operation divisions and regional offices, and administers the Freedom of Information and Privacy Act.

-The Partnership Center leads the department's efforts to build and support partnerships with faith-based and community organizations in order to better serve individuals, families and communities in need.
+The Partnership Center leads the department's efforts to build and support partnerships with faith-based and neighborhood organizations to better serve individuals, families and communities in need.

 DAB provides prompt, fair, and impartial dispute resolution services to parties in many different kinds of disputes involving components of HHS.